-You can specify up to four to DESTINATION strings.
-RMAN uses the second, third, and fourth values only when BACKUP COPIES, SET BACKUP COPIES, or CONFIGURE ...
+You can specify up to four TO DESTINATION strings.
+RMAN uses the second, third, and fourth values only when BACKUP COPIES, SET BACKUP COPIES, or CONFIGURE . . .
 BACKUP COPIES is in effect.
 When choosing the format for each backup piece, RMAN uses the first format value for copy 1, the second format value for copy 2, and so on.
 If the number of format values exceeds the number of copies, then the extra formats are not used.
-If the number of format values, starting with the first one.
+If the number of format values is less than the number of copies, then RMAN reuses the format values, starting with the first one.

-Specify todest_string in any of the following places, listed in order of precedence:
+Specify todest string in any of the following places, listed in order of precedence: